 To establish your relationship to a relative who wishes to immigrate to the United States.

-U.S. citizens meeting the UK Residency Requirement (valid UK Residency Card; EU passport; US military PCS orders) AND residing in the United Kingdom filing on behalf of their spouse, unmarried child under the age of 21 or parent who will be processed for their immigrant visa from the U.S. Consulate in London.
+U.S. citizens meeting the UK Residency Requirement (valid UK Residency Card; EU passport; U.S. military PCS orders) AND residing in the United Kingdom filing on behalf of their spouse, unmarried child under the age of 21 or parent who will be processed for their immigrant visa from the U.S. Consulate in London.
 If the beneficiary (spouse, child or parent) will receive the immigrant visa from a U.S. Consulate in a different country other than the United Kingdom, the U.S. citizen petitioner must file the I-130 with the Dallas Lockbox.

 Embassy of the United States of America

 33 Nine Elms Lane

 Download and utilize the following local checklists to file the Form I-130 package with USCIS London.
 The checklists contain easy-to-follow instructions that are specific to filing with USCIS London; they are intended to supplement the I-130 Instructions noted above.